novocaine/valis/README.md

 * Move CSS to LESS
 * Move away from AMD / require.js to ES2015 modules.
 * DRY up creation of new vobjects a little bit.
+* Do less rendering in react when anything changes - maybe adopt something like flux?

 ### Documentation